 - stdout: it carries the value of output, which is obtained by standard output stream.

 - stderr: this carries the error obtained from the standard error stream.

 - shell: It returns a Boolean value.
 True when commands get executed.

-So you can run the command using args parameter, wait until the command gets executed and then it will return the returncode attribute if its zero then it returns the function else it raises CalledProcessError.
+So you can run the command using the args parameter, wait until the command gets executed, and then return the returncode attribute; if it’s zero, it returns the function; else, it raises CalledProcessError.

-Let us take that we want to execute echo command which is UNIX command in the Python script, but this will give us an error saying its syntax error as the echo is not a built-in command in Python.
-Echo is a UNIX command to print the value or statement whereas in Python we have printed as a command to print the value or statement.
+We want to execute the echo command, a UNIX command in the Python script, but this will give us an error saying it’s a syntax error as the echo is not a built-in command Python.
+Echo is a UNIX command to print the value or statement, whereas, in Python, we have printed as a command to print the value or statement.

-So to run these UNIX commands in Python we have to create a new process that can be done using subprocess modules.
-This was earlier done using os.system() but this was only for the older versions instead we can use subprocess.call() which executes a program as a child process in which we cannot complete our needs.
+So to run these UNIX commands in Python, we have to create a new process that can be done using subprocess modules.
+This was earlier done using the os.system(), but this was only for the older versions; instead, we can use subprocess.call(), which executes a program as a child process in which we cannot complete our needs.
 So we need to use open in advanced cases as popen is a class and not just a method.

 It is as shown below: